SoK: Differential Privacies: Introduction

-Since the original introduction of DP, many relaxations have been proposed to adapt it to different contexts or assumptions.
+Since the original introduction of differential privacy, many variants and extensions have been proposed to adapt it to different contexts or assumptions.
 These new definitions enable practitioners to get privacy guarantees, even in cases that the original DP definition does not cover well.
-This happens in a variety of scenarios, e.g., the noise mandated by DP can be too large and force the data custodian to consider a weaker alternative or the attacker model might require the data owner to consider correlations in the data explicitly to make stronger statements on what information the privacy mechanism reveals.
+This happens in a variety of scenarios: the noise mandated by DP can be too large and force the data custodian to consider a weaker alternative, the risk model might be inappropriate for certain use cases, or the context might require the data owner to make stronger statements on what information the privacy mechanism can reveal.

-Figure~\ref{fig:timeline} shows the prevalence of this phenomenon: approximately \emph{200} different notions, inspired by DP, were defined in the last 15 years.\footnote{ We count all the definitions which are presented as ``new'', e.g., definitions which may appeared earlier, but are not cited.} These DP definitions can be \emph{extensions} or \emph{variants} of DP\@.
+Figure~\ref{fig:timeline} shows the prevalence of this phenomenon: approximately \emph{225} different notions\footnote{We count all the definitions which are presented as ``new'' in the papers introducing them.}, inspired by DP, were defined in the last years.
+As we show in Figure~\ref{fig:timeline}, this phenomenon does not seem to slow down over time.
+These definitions can be \emph{extensions} or \emph{variants} of DP\@.
 An extension encompasses the original DP notion as a special case, while a variant changes some aspect, typically to weaken or strengthen the original definition.

 With so many definitions, it is difficult for new practitioners to get an overview of this research area.
-Many definitions have similar goals, so it is also challenging to understand which it is appropriate to use in which context.
-These difficulties also affect experts: several definitions listed in this work have been defined independently multiple times (occasionally with identical meaning but different names or identical names but different meanings).
-Finally, variants are often introduced without a comparison to related notions.
+Many definitions have similar goals, so it is also challenging to understand which are appropriate to use in which context.
+These difficulties also affect experts: a number of definitions listed in this work have been defined independently multiple times (often with identical meaning but different names, or identical names but different meanings).
+Finallly, variants are often introduced without a comparison to related notions.

-This work attempts to solve these problems.
-It is a taxonomy of various and extensions of DP, providing short explanations of the intuition, use cases and basic properties of each.
-By categorizing these definitions, we also hope to simplify the understanding of existing variants and extensions, and of the relations between them.
+This systematization of knowledge attempts to solve these problems.
+It is a taxonomy of variants and extensions of DP, providing short explanations of the intuition, use cases and basic properties of each.
+By categorizing these definitions, we attempt to simplify the understanding of existing variants and extensions, and of the relations between them.
+We hope to make it easier for new practitioners to understand whether their use case needs an alternative definition, and if so, which existing notions are the most appropriate, and what their basic properties are.